• Skip to primary navigation

 2. Pan-fry the TVP.
 Using a non-stick pan, add some oil and heat to medium-high heat.
 You can add the white part of the green onions for extra flavor together with the textured soy, five-spice powder, and white pepper.
 Fry for a couple of minutes.
 Then add the Shaoxing Wine and keep cooking until the liquid has almost fully evaporated.
 Then add the soy sauce, dark soy sauce and keep cooking until the TVP is fully cooked and starts to brown.

-Preparing the TVP for Dan Dan Noodles
+Preparing the TVP

 Prepare the Toppings